py-pkgs/py-pkgs-cookiecutter/README.md

    cookiecutter https://github.com/UBC-MDS/cookiecutter-ubc-mds.git
    ```

-3. Initialize it with Poetry:
+3. Initialize it with Poetry.
+Adding the following dev dependencies when prompted:
+   - pytest
+   - pytest-cov
+   - codecov
+   - flake8
+   - sphinx

    ```
    cd <your_project>
    poetry init
    ```

+4. Create a remote version control repository on GitHub for this project, and link it to <https://codecov.io/>.
+Get the repository token from <https://codecov.io/> and record is as a secret on GitHub using the name `CODECOV_TOKEN`.

-4. Write the code and tests for your Python package!
-And use Python poetry to install, add dependencies, test your package and publish to PyPI.
+5. Write the code and tests for your Python package!
+And use Python poetry to install, add dependencies and test your package locally.
 For more details, see the [py-pkgs book](https://ubc-mds.github.io/py-pkgs/).

+6. Put your local files under version control with Git, add the GitHub repository you set up as the remote and push your changes to GitHub!

+7. When you are satisfied, use poetry to publish your package to testPyPI.

 #### Optional (automated version bumping and release to test PyPI)

-5. Add the following to the `pyproject.toml` file (substituting <your_project> with the appropriate value):
+8. Add the following to the `pyproject.toml` file (substituting <your_project> with the appropriate value):
    ```
    [tool.semantic_release]
    version_variable = "<your_project>/__init__.py:__version__"